JulienOrain/documentation/docs/guides/slo/define-slos/index.md

 | PT10M          | 10 minutes                      |
 | P3DT7H36M      | 3 days, 7 hours, and 36 minutes | -->

+### Latency Percentile

+For a latency Objective, it is required that a `percentile` is provided.
+To combat the issue of data scalability, objective results calculate the provided `percentile` of the response times for each minute within the `window` and then calculate the percentage of these that are below the `latency_target`.
+This percentage is then compared against the `objectivePercent` to produce an Objective Result.

 ### AWS resources

 Resources on AWS are identified with their Amazon Resource Name.
 Learn more